Dileep-S-S/Dileep-S-S/README.md

 - 🎓 **B.E in Computer Science** at *JSS Science and Technology University* (CGPA: **8.97**)
 - 🎓 **Diploma in Computer Science** from *Government CPC Polytechnic* (CGPA: **9.6**)
 - 💼 **Full-Stack Developer Intern** at **BSQ Technology**, Mysuru
-- 🔭 Experienced in **Java-based full-stack development**
+- 🔭 Experienced in **Java-based full-stack development** (backend is my comfort zone)
 - 🌱 Currently strengthening **backend architecture, APIs, and system design**
-- 💡 Interested in **scalable systems, AI-driven platforms, and secure applications**
+- 💡 Interested in **scalable systems, feasible ideas, and building things that actually work**

 ## 🛠️ Tech Stack